 Hailing from the the south-west of England, Little Geneva formed on the eve before 2019, brought together by a shared love and appreciation of the British blues boom of the mid-1960s.

-Little Geneva was born out of a conversation between the Doherty brothers, Dave and Chris.
+The first incarnation of the band was born out of a conversation between the Doherty brothers, Dave and Chris.
 Having been stalwarts of the U.K. contemporary blues scene for over a decade, they decided to get back on stage together, as part of a genuinely exciting live band.

 The rhythm section brings together Zak Ranyard, 27, (bass guitar) and Simon Small, 33, (drums).
 Zak and Simon deliver a high level of energy and power that drives shows to spell-binding heights.
 Chris, 32, and Dave Doherty, 36, are both very gifted guitarists, who know how to listen, as well as, play their instruments.